phicunguyen/FreeRtos-using-stm32-to-program-external-spi-flash/README.md

 On Stm32:

-    The stm32 firmware will blink the green led every 200ms.
+    The idle task (freertos) on stm32 firmware will blink the green led every 200ms.

 On Window:
     The serialflash has four tasks: